 Good communication is key to managing finances successfully with your spouse.
 Below are some tried and proven tactics that will bring stability and financial peace to your relationship.

 Be honest - how are you and your spouse doing financially?
-To get on a healthy financial path, it is key to be honest with your partner about your money.
+To get on a healthy financial path, it is key to be truthful with your partner about your money.

-For instance, there are roughly 5 money personalities - namely big spenders, savers, shoppers, debtors and investors.
+There are roughly 5 money personalities - namely big spenders, savers, shoppers, debtors, and investors.

-To see success in money and marriage, setting goals together is key.
+To see success with finances in marriage, setting goals together is key.
 As a couple, you no doubt have a vision for the things you want to do together.
-Writing them down is key.

 To get started, consider the following areas: